scheatkode/brain/knowledgebase/systems/windows/event-log-analysis.md

 Additional       entries        can       be       found        in       the `%SystemRoot%\System32\winevt\Logs\Windows PowerShell.evtx` log :

 - **400:** Indicates the start of command execution or session. *Hostname* field shows if (local) `Console` or the remote session that caused the execution.
-- **800:** Shows pipeline execution details. *UserID* shows account used. *Hostname* field shows if (local) `Console` or the remote session that caused the execution.
+- **800:** Shows pipeline execution details. *UserID* shows account used.
+    *Hostname* field shows if (local) `Console` or the remote session that caused the execution.
 Since many malicious scripts encode options with Base64, check the *HostApplication* field for options encoded with the `-enc` or `-EncodedCommand` parameter.

 Remember that PowerShell Remoting requires authenticated access, so look for the associated *Account Logon* And *Logon* events as well.

+# Shutdown and Restart Auditing

+- **41 :** The system has rebooted without cleanly shutting down first.
+This error could be caused if the system stopped responding, crashed, or lost power unexpectedly.
+- **1074 :** Logged when an app (ex: Windows Update) causes the system to restart, or when a user initiates a restart or shutdown.
+- **6006 :** Logged as a clean shutdown.
+It gives the message "The Event log service was stopped".
+- **6008 :** Logged as a dirty shutdown.
+It gives the message "The previous system shutdown at time on date was unexpected".